Remember when we used to write a blog?

-Well much has happened since Guatemala and our last blog post.
-As a matter of fact, we've officially been on the road for over 365 days now.
+Well much has happened since our last post.
+As a matter of fact, we've officially been traveling full-time for over 365 days now.
 Yep, that's right.
-We recently celebrated the 1 year anniversary of our nomadic lifestyle by visiting the ruins of Machu Picchu.
+We recently celebrated the 1 year anniversary abroad by visiting the ruins of Machu Picchu.
 An entire continent away from where we last wrote about.
 You know what the kicker is?
-THE 4RUNNER DROVE US HERE.
-I know, that's still a silly concept.
-Over 16,000 miles on the clock and we're still on the road to freedom.
+OUR BEAT UP OLD 4RUNNER DROVE US HERE.
+I know, that's still a weird concept.
+Almost 300,000 miles on the clock and it’s still going strong.

 Shipping was definitely the low point of our trip, but to be honest it really wasn't that bad other than the port in Colon flooding and getting stuck there longer than we’d hoped.
 Thanks to the Three P's: patience, politeness, and persistence; the process took us thirteen days from start to finish.
-Kudos to Mac and Kate for showing us the Three P's.

 In the past six months we've learned a lot.
-For instance, a blog takes WAY too much precious travel time to write and edit posts so for now we'd much rather just post photos on Facebook or Instagram.
-They say a picture is worth a thousand words, and obviously when given the chance to write a thousand words I'll ramble on until three thousand are on the page.
-So social media is safer for me, because I can't get too long winded.
+For instance, blogging takes WAY too much precious travel time so we’ve pretty much decided to stop writing updates.
+We'd much rather update our friends and family via photos on Facebook or Instagram.
+They say a picture is worth a thousand words, and obviously when given the chance to write a thousand words I'll ramble on until three thousand words have summarized one photo.
+So social media is where you can find out if we are still alive or died of dysentery.

 From now on our blog will serve as more of an info page with basic details that might help the next person traveling the Americas in an ancient 4Runner.
 If you see future posts from us, it will only be when the moment strikes us and we have loads of free time and good WiFi (which is close to never).
 We much rather spend our time away from the computer and enjoying the splendors that South America has to offer us.

 Here's another lesson we've learned: Spanish takes serious time to master.
 Vocabulary and accents vary from town to town and some locals refuse to anunciate no matter how politely you ask.
 We've finally reached a point where we can converse well and not sound like complete idiots, although some countries were easier than others.
 In Costa Rica, it was difficult to get someone to actually speak with us in Spanish because so many locals speak English.